OofMon2301/2023-UNI-Vault/2023/MATH1050/Chapter 3 - Applications of Vectors.md

 ### Friction
 This is a force in the direction parallel to a surface.
 It is the force that counteracts an object sliding along a surface.
 We will denote it as $\mathbf{f}$.

+If exactly three forces are acting on an object, and that object is at rest, then the three vectors representing the forces must sum to zero.
+Geometrically, this means that the three vectors must form a triangle, with the arrows pointing in a consistent direction around the triangle.